zoubirabde9a/Game-Demo/README.md

 # Game-Demo
-A Demo Game made in OpenGL from scratch based on the handmade hero platform layer.
+A Demo Game made in OpenGL from scratch using WIN32 api.

 controls: